ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/linux_basics/text.md

   5. Next follow the instructions printed to the terminal after running `start-rserver.sh`.
 The command-lines given in these instructions need be executed in a terminal of a user's local system, and not on the remote system where `start-rserver.sh` was exectuted.

+### Non-Interactive

-Of course these steps can be integrated into a script and submitting non-interactvely for a quicker deployment of a private `RStudio Server`, instructions are outlined [here](https://github.com/ucr-hpcc/hpcc_slurm_examples/blob/master/rstudio-server/README.md#non-interactive).
+The steps for launching an interactive job can be integrated into a script and submitting non-interactvely for a quicker deployment of a private `RStudio Server`.
+Instructions outling how to do this are located [here](https://github.com/ucr-hpcc/hpcc_slurm_examples/blob/master/rstudio-server/README.md#non-interactive).